awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

 **Cost Explorer**
  Choose [https://console.aws.amazon.com/cost-reports/home?#/custom](https://console.aws.amazon.com/cost-reports/home?#/custom) to track and analyze your AWS usage\.
 Cost Explorer is free for all accounts\.
 For more information about Cost Explorer, see [Analyzing Your Costs with Cost Explorer](cost-explorer-what-is.md)\.
 **Budgets**
- Choose [https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets](https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets) to view, create, or delete budgets for your account\.
+ Choose [https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets](https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets) to manage budgets for your account\.
 For more information about budgets, see [Monitoring Your Usage and Costs](monitoring-costs.md)\.
-You can also check the status of your free tier usage using the provided AWS Free Tier usage alerts using AWS Budgets\.
-For more information about AWS Free Tier usage alerts, see [AWS Free Tier Usage Alerts Using AWS Budgets](tracking-free-tier-usage.md#free-budget)\.
+You can also check the status of your free tier with the provided AWS Free Tier usage alerts using AWS Budgets\.
+For more information about AWS Free Tier usage alerts, see [Free Tier Usage Alerts Using AWS Budgets](tracking-free-tier-usage.md#free-budget)\.
 **Bills**
  Choose [https://console.aws.amazon.com/billing/home?region=us-east-1#/bill](https://console.aws.amazon.com/billing/home?region=us-east-1#/bill) to see details about your current charges\.
 **Payment History**